MicrosoftDocs/xamarin-communitytoolkit/docs/converters/doubletointconverter.md

 title: DoubleToIntConverter
 author: sthewissen
 ms.author: joverslu
-description: "The DoubleToIntConverter allows users to convert an incoming double value to an integer."
+description: "The DoubleToIntConverter allows users to convert an incoming double value to an int."
 ---

 # DoubleToIntConverter

-The DoubleToIntConverter is a converter that allows users to convert an incoming `double` value to an `integer`.
+The DoubleToIntConverter is a converter that allows users to convert an incoming `double` value to an `int`.
 Optionally the user can provide a multiplier to the conversion through the `Ratio` property.

 ## Syntax